prativa-97/Mouse-Dynamics/README.md

 ## Execution of code:-
 - Open terminal or ide and run the **main.py** file
 - Note: The text files containing the data and python files *should be in same folder*

+## Results:-
+OBTAINED ACCURACY
+1.When number of classes(users) is 5:
+     - GaussianNB:- 49.49833%
+     - GaussianNB with 5-fold Cross validation:-78.994413%

+2.When number of classes(users) is 8:
+     - GaussianNB:-  83.49355%
+     - GaussianNB wit 5-fold Cross validation:- 336.95%
+3.When number of classes(users) is 9:
+     - GaussianNB:-  94.75419%
+     - GaussianNB wit 5-fold Cross validation:- 403.37%

+## Conclusion:
+We can witness a significant increase in the accuracy when the training dataset is increased.